Skip to main content

 Days 20–30: Arrange short-term housing

 You’re arriving next week.
-You don’t need your permanent apartment yet—you need week 1 breathing room.
-Book a 7-day Airbnb or short-term furnished unit to:
+You don’t need your permanent apartment yet β€” you need week 1 breathing room.
+Book a furnished short-term unit or a monthly-stay apartment with flexible dates to:

 • Explore neighborhoods before committing to 3 months